 One of the most difficult symptoms of depression is a lack of motivation.
 It’s not that we don’t want to feel better, we just lack the physical motivation to move and the emotional motivation to care if we move.
 Everything seems so difficult.
 Everything except staying under a warm blanket, hand on the remote, doing nothing, thinking nothing, feeling nothing.
-Depression and sleep always seem to go together.
+Depression and sleep always seem to go together, but laziness is not the cause of the lack of motivation depression brings.

 I feel like going back to bed right now – feeling much like I did yesterday.
 The one thing I am motivated to do today is write this blog.